 How we will manage your application file

-- In five business days, we will start to work on your application file.
-This includes reviewing your application and accompanying supporting documents in depth to ensure each document meets the registration criteria.
+• In five business days, we will start to work on your application file.
+This includes reviewing your application and accompanying supporting documents to ensure each document meets the registration criteria.
 We will also review any documents received directly from another party.

-- A status report is uploaded to your Member Portal and updated each time a document or email is reviewed to indicate the review outcome.
+• A status report is available in your Member Portal and updated each time a requirement is cleared.

 While we try to deal with applications and documents within the timelines noted above processing does take longer when there is a high volume.